uzoochogu/Machine-Learning-Projects/README.md

 1. Obtained the dataset from this [Root Directory](http://spamassassin.apache.org/old/publiccorpus/) , but these are the specific links to the [spam](http://spamassassin.apache.org/old/publiccorpus/20030228_spam.tar.bz2) and [ham](http://spamassassin.apache.org/old/publiccorpus/20030228_easy_ham.tar.bz2) mails.
 2. I parsed the Emails and obtained the text from the raw html files.
 3. I carried out Stemming using the Natural Language Toolkit Module (NLTK).
+4. I created transformers to extract extra features for example, EmailsToWordCounter and WordCounterToVector.
+Extracting words works for many written languages like English.